God might have given me Shoo (not his real name) as a student to test my patience. He knows I have very little of it.

 Elk's Club.
 Family.
 Nostalgia.
 Buffet dinner.
 Elvis music.
 Laughter.

 This is the recipe for a yummy treat, courtesy of my cousin Faith and her husband Win.
-It was a bonus that M, another cousin, is in town from New York; my sister Aie is in a rare lull from her dizzying travels around the globe; and my brother Dave and his wife Gladys are visiting from American Samoa.
+It was a bonus that Minna, another cousin, is in town from New York; my sister Aie is in a rare lull from her dizzying travels around the globe; and my brother Dave and his wife Gladys are visiting from American Samoa.

 And then there was Tony, of course, who has been nicknamed “Elvis is alive” by our close kin.

 It was "Elk's Elvis Night for a Cause," a fund-raising project to support the Cerebral Palsy organization in the Philippines.

 Not one, but four Elvises showed up to regale us with numbers from Elvis' beginnings to his end.
 And what a riot it was!